-The files manipulated by the system and the users must have defined a maximum file size (5MB recommended).
+The files manipulated by the system and the users must have a defined maximum file size (5MB recommended).

-In order to define the file size limit, you must first define the information storage needs, and the infrastructure size.
-The company can set a default file size for information management, and define the exceptions they deem necessary to increase the admitted file size, but always keeping a defined limit to avoid denial-of-service attacks caused by abusing the system storage.
+In order to define the file size limit, you must first define the information storage needs and the infrastructure size.
+The company can set a default file size for information management and define the exceptions they deem necessary to increase the admitted file size, but always keeping a defined limit to avoid denial-of-service attacks caused by abusing the system storage.

 Layer: Application layer

 CWE-400: Uncontrolled Resource Consumption.
 The software does not properly control the allocation and maintenance of a limited resource, thereby enabling an actor to influence the amount of resources consumed, eventually leading to the exhaustion of available resources.

 CWE-409: Improper Handling of Highly Compressed Data (Data Amplification).
 The software does not handle or incorrectly handles a compressed input with a very high compression ratio that produces a large output.

 CWE-770: Allocation of Resources Without Limits or Throttling.
 The software allocates a reusable resource or group of resources on behalf of an actor without imposing any restrictions on the size or number of resources that can be allocated, in violation of the intended security policy for that actor.

 OWASP-ASVS v4.0.1 V11.1 Business Logic Security Requirements.(11.1.3) Verify the application has appropriate limits for specific business actions or transactions which are correctly enforced on a per user basis.